 The Elaine Marks Papers consist of correspondence, photographs, research and teaching materials, and ephemera from the period 1949-2001.
 The collection includes manuscripts, course syllabi, promotional materials, and correspondence related to Elaine Marks' professorial work in the fields of French literature and Women's Studies.
 The collection also includes extensive materials from Marks' work with the Modern Language Association.
 Click here to view finding aid.

 Click here to view the online exhibit of Marks' papers.

-The late Diane Middlebrook was an American biographer, poet, and teacher.
+Diane Middlebrook was an American biographer, poet, and teacher.
 She is best known for critically acclaimed biographies of poets Anne Sexton and Sylvia Plath (along with Plath's husband Ted Hughes) and jazz musician Billy Tipton.
 Her most recent project was a biography of the Roman poet Ovid that was supposed to be published in 2008.
 She taught for many years at Stanford University.

 Her papers contain research and drafts of various book projects; teaching materials; and several scrapbooks.
 Click here to view finding aid.

 Nancy K. Miller is a noted feminist literature scholar and memoirist who has taught at Barnard College and the City University of New York.

 The Nancy K. Miller papers primarily consist of material relating to her publications, including notes, drafts, and publisher correspondence for The Heroine's Text: Readings in the French and English Novel, What They Saved: Pieces of a Jewish Past, and Breathless: An American Girl in Paris.
 The collection also includes Miller’s graduate student work, course materials from her years as a professor, and conference material from presentations she has given around the world.
 Click here to view finding aid.